mathieu-benoit/acm-workshop/content/_index.md

 - Deploy Infrastructure, Configs and Applications via Kubernetes manifests, via GitOps
 - Define clear roles and responsabilities between Org Admin, Platform Admin and Apps Operator
 - Set up a Managed ASM on GKE with a secure Ingress Gateway behind a HTTPS GCLB and Cloud Armor
-- Deploy sample apps such as Whereami and Online Boutique with security best practices including `NetworkPolicies`, `Sidecars` and `AuthorizationPolicies`.
+- Deploy sample apps such as Whereami, Online Boutique and Bank of Anthos with security best practices including `NetworkPolicies`, `Sidecars` and `AuthorizationPolicies`.
+- Use external managed databases such as Memorystore (Redis) for Online Boutique

 With this workshop, here is what you will accomplish, from scratch: